Service King reduces SQL Server outages from 90 per quarter down to zero

 • Implemented multiple new SQL Server features, such as Compression, partial availability, AlwaysOn, filestream optimizations, filegroup backups, resource governor, column store indexing, partitioning

-• Old data migration out of production database into data warehousing
+• Old data was migrated out of production database into data warehouse.

 Testimonials